buildbot/buildbot/master/docs/manual/cfg-reporters.rst

 You can create a token from you own `GitHub - Profile - Applications - Register new application <https://github.com/settings/applications>`_ or use an external tool to generate one.

-.. py:class:: GithubStatusPush(token, startDescription=None, endDescription=None, context=None, baseURL=None, verbose=False, builders=None)
+.. py:class:: GitHubStatusPush(token, startDescription=None, endDescription=None, context=None, baseURL=None, verbose=False, builders=None)

     :param string token: token used for authentication.
     :param rendereable string startDescription: Custom start message (default: 'Build started.')